dymmond/sayer/docs/features/callbacks.md

 ## Conclusion

-Sayer’s callback system provides powerful tools for pre-command logic, configuration management, and input handling.
+Sayer's callback system provides powerful tools for pre-command logic, configuration management, and input handling.
 With this complete guide, developers can confidently build sophisticated CLI applications with Sayer.